joaopalopes24/Google-PrepTech/README.md

-# Google-PrepTech
+# PrepTech
-All projects developed during the Google PrepTech will be saved here.
+All projects developed during the PrepTech will be saved here.